-Despite taking a massive hit from the pandemic early on, New York City is still an attractive destination for both new arrivals and established New Yorkers.
+Despite taking a massive hit from the pandemic early on, New York City is still an attractive destination for new arrivals and established New Yorkers.
 Smart leadership from Governor Andrew Cuomo and collective community action is mostly to thank for this.
-In the past few weeks, we’ve seen the infection curve flatten, and the first hopeful signs that the summer real estate market is returning with vigor.
+We’ve seen the infection curve flatten in the past few weeks and the first hopeful signs that the summer real estate market is returning with vigor.
 Compared to many other parts of the U.S., New York’s infection rate is now one of the lowest, and the initial departure has opened up a record number of apartments available for rent this summer.

 But if you are new to the city or still not sure about taking the plunge, we’ve outlined a guide here to help you make a move to New York City and find your pad.
 Whether you’re looking for a rental or forever home, we’ll be covering all the basics here to get you started on your apartment search.

 Get to Know the City that never Sleeps.Get to Know the City that never Sleeps.

 How well do you know New York City?
 If your answer is something along the lines of “I’ve seen it on T.V. a few times,” or “Brooklyn is a neighborhood, right?” then you should probably do a little more research.
 Learn what you can from the internet or reading a few books, but the only real way to get a feel for the city and its neighborhoods is to see them for yourself.
 An easy way to do this is by finding a short-term rental and doing some exploring to see what neighborhoods you like best.

 Almost every neighborhood in the city has its character and style, which will appeal to different people.
 Until you’ve walked their streets, sampled their restaurants (with social distancing, of course), and talked with their residents, you really won’t know what’s right for you.
 Besides, it’s also a great way to learn how the public transport system works.